 "Today, calm appears to have prevailed across Hama, Latakia, Aleppo city and rural Aleppo and Idlib, with only some allegations of sporadic and geographically isolated incidents," Staffan de Mistura told a news conference in Geneva.

 "Sources on the ground, which do matter, including inside Aleppo city, said the situation has dramatically improved with no air strikes," he said.

-"This is so far the most successful ceasefire to take place in the country," the Syrian observatory's Rami Abdulrahman told Al Jazeera on Tuesday.
+"This is so far the most successful ceasefire to take place in the country," the SOHR's Rami Abdulrahman told Al Jazeera on Tuesday.

 The truce deal does not apply to the Islamic State of Iraq and the Levant (ISIL), or Jabhat Fateh al-Sham, the group formerly known as al-Nusra Front that changed its name after cutting ties with al-Qaeda in July.

 The truce agreement has been accepted by the Syrian government and, far more reluctantly, by most of the groups that oppose it, with rebel forces saying that the deal was skewed in favour of President Bashar al-Assad.

 Russia said Syrian government forces were fully respecting the ceasefire but that rebel fighters had violated it 23 times.